adrien-schndr/spotify-player/README.md

 <details>
 <summary>Click here to see if you configured properly</summary>

-You should see on your server's website:
+> You should get something like this:

 ```json
 {
     "duration_ms":165303,